Chiropractic & Hip Pain

 Chiropractic adjustments of the spine hold an enviable reputation of rapid effective relief and success for acute lower back pain.
 Long before the days of research, friends and family knew to send their loved ones to a chiropractor when a lower back crisis occurred.
 In modern times, there have been more studies into the efficacy of chiropractic treatments for acute pain than any other form of therapy.

 We know that no two spines are the same and therefore management varies to achieve success in the shortest time possible.
 We employ a variety of techniques from gentle low-force adjustments for patients who feel their back is ‘too hot to handle’, to thorough and substantial techniques for the more stubborn cases.
-Whatever the acute back problem, we specialise in diagnosing and treating these severe pain conditions.
+Whatever the acute back problem, we have very extensive experience in diagnosing and treating these severe pain conditions.

 Chiropractic & Chronic Lower Back Pain